 Capital assets net of accumulated depreciation, reduced by the outstanding principal balances of debt attributable to the acquisition, construction or improvements of those assets.
 Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt should be included in this component of net position.
-At December 31, 2016 and 2015, PNCC have deferred outflows of resources and deferred inflows of resources that it was included as component of net position.
+At December 31, 2017 and 2016, PNCC have deferred outflows of resources and deferred inflows of resources that were included as a component of net position.